lizmat/articles/5to6-sigils.md

 specifically with regards to interpolation.
 You will then basically always need to use **{ }** in interpolation.

-    # Perl&nbsp;6
+    # Perl 6
     say "The answer is {the-answer}.";  # The answer is 42.

-Which would be rather more cumbersome in most versions of Perl&nbsp;5:
+Which would be rather more cumbersome in most versions of Perl 5:

-    # Perl&nbsp;5
+    # Perl 5
     say "The answer is @{[the_answer]}.";  # The answer is 42.

 Summary